-I know this because the nice people at Pho have now analysed all the dishes on their menu and put their nutritional information on their website making it easier for anyone who is counting cals to make their best choices – and there are more than 15 main courses that weigh in at under 400 calories.
+I know this because the nice people at Pho have now analysed all the dishes on their menu and put a full list of Pho menu calories and other Pho nutritional information on their website making it easier for anyone who is counting cals to make their best choices – and there are more than 15 main courses that weigh in at under 400 calories.

 Note: This post was originally written in 2015, but has been updated in June 2019 – good news for long term Pho fans is that most things haven’t changed.
 The pho menu calories are fairly consistent.

 However, I know what it’s like when you’re sitting looking the menu and the ‘fried crispy spring rolls’ starter calls your name – or in my case the Banh Xeo – a pancake stuffed with chicken and prawns containing almost 500 calories that makes the friend spring rolls look saintly!